CONCRETE COUNTERTOPS: Despite the Name, a Very Stylish Option

 2. Chemical treatments: This involves adding a chemically reactive liquid to the surface after it’s fully cured.
 This liquid isn’t a dye, but a compound that reacts with minerals in the concrete.
 The result is a colour that’s slightly mottled and much more like natural stone than surfaces coloured by dye.
 Kemiko (800-875-4596; www.kemiko.com) is one leader in this field.

-The aesthetics of concrete countertop colouring and sealing are important enough that you should consider acquiring experience before tackling the real thing.
-That’s why test pads make so much sense.
+The aesthetics of concrete countertop colouring and sealing are important, and that’s why you should consider acquiring experience before tackling the real thing.
+Test pads are the way to begin.
 They allow you to proceed with the confidence of knowing exactly what your finished countertop will look like using a particular aesthetic strategy.
 This is especially true if you’re a beginner.

 1. Build three or four 2-inch deep x 12-inch x 12-inch test forms using wood.